 Every Sunday enjoy a 20 ounce peppercorn crusted dry-aged prime New York strip and a broiled 2 ½ pound Maine lobster prepared beurre blanc style to share for $250.
 Learn more.

 “Rare sets itself apart from the other steakhouses in Boston with impeccable decor, an outstanding staff, and some of the best cuts of steak you'll ever have, including Kobe and Wagyu.
 The views are…outstanding and the bar is gorgeous.”

 Rare Steakhouse is a captivating spot for both sea and land lovers.
-Fresh, local chilled shellfish, luxurious caviar and day boat fish such as Atlantic cod are served as starters or as the main course.
-And organic pan-roasted chicken, rack of lamb or vegetarian ravioli offer steak-free meal options.
+Fresh, local chilled shellfish, luxurious caviar, and day boat fish are served as starters or as the main course.
+Organic pan-roasted chicken and rack of lamb.